pnnl/IRA-Rebates-API/README.md

 1. Validate against the BuildingSync v2.6.0 XML Schema file, which can be obtained from https://github.com/hpxmlwg/hpxml.
 2. Validate against the IRA BuildingSync Schematron file from the `/buildingsync_schematrons` folder.

+## /openapi Folder
+This folder contains the single file `swagger.json`, which is a copy of the API's Swagger documentation available at https://sandbox.ira-rebates.labworks.org/api-doc (requires login credentials).
+Using OpenAPI Tools (see https://openapi.tools/) together with the swagger.json file, one can auto generate client software or view the documentation in GUI form.
+Searching for "online swagger viewer" will provide links to online viewers that will allow you to upload the swagger.json file and see a GUI view of the documentation.

 ## Useful Links
 - Home Energy Rebate Programs: https://www.energy.gov/scep/home-energy-rebates-programs
 - Home Energy Rebate Tools (the high-level web page for the IRA Rebate API and related tools): https://www.pnnl.gov/projects/rebate-tools